mina-andrawis/EthWager/README.md

 Requirements V1
-* Project consists of a single page application with different subgrids
+* Project consists of a single page application with different subgrids ✔️
-* Tabs include: Home, My Account, Developed by Mina (link github)
+* Tabs include: Home, My Account, Developed by Mina (link github) ✔️
-* Create a homepage with a scrollable grid that allows users to browse the top 10 most popular etherium nft projects on OpenSea
+* Create a homepage with a scrollable grid that allows users to browse the top 10 most popular etherium nft projects on OpenSea ✔️
-* Grid will show project name, current floor price,total volume,  age of project, and whether it has gone up or down in the last 30 days
+* Grid will show project name, current floor price,total volume,  age of project, and whether it has gone up or down in the last 30 days ✔️
-* Allow users to click each gridbox and open a new page that allows them to choose the following:
+* Allow users to click each gridbox and open a new page that allows them to choose the following: ✔️
-* Bullish or bearish ?
+* Bullish or bearish ? ✔️
 * When shall this wager expire?
 15 days?
-30 days?
+30 days? ✔️
 * Explanation of system
 * Allow user to connect metamask wallet, for reward deposit
 * Account page will have all active wagers and expired wagers with relevant information
 * Active Wagers:
 * Days in the money vs out of the money
 * Days left in wager
-* Account creation will require email address and password, will be associated with a metamask wallet
+* Account creation will require email address and password ✔️
-* Stored in sql database
+* Stored in sql database ✔️
-* Email will be Ssent out when a wager expires
+* Email will be sent out when a wager expires